GDPR & Privacy Shield Notice

 Shortcut address is 201 Allen St, Unit #10004, New York, NY 10002.
 Please use this address or, preferably, reach out to firstname.lastname@example.org or any questions, complaints, or requests regarding this Notice; please include the subject line "GDPR Notice."

 With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, Shortcut is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).

 In compliance with the Privacy Shield Principles, Shortcut commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to Privacy Shield.
 European Union and Swiss individuals with Privacy Shield inquiries or complaints should first contact us at email@example.com with the subject line "Privacy Shield."

-Shortcut has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
+Shortcut has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/privacy-shield-complaints/ for more information and to file a complaint.
 This service is provided free of charge to you.

 If your Privacy Shield complaint cannot be resolved through the above channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
 See Privacy Shield Annex 1 at https://www.privacyshield.gov/article?id=ANNEX-I-introduction.